SachiraSujantha/Java/README.md

 # Java
-One of my fisrt year java project
+One of my first year java project